 This is my story.

 I had been trading a lot of options strategies, directional and non-directional.
 Similar to many non-directional traders, Iron Condor became my main strategy.
 My trading became much better, but still lacked consistency.
 Similar to many traders, I'd say “I would have had a great year if it wasn’t for one or two big losing months”.
-Similar to many traders, I tried several trading newsletters, trying to find my unique trading style.
+Similar to many traders, I tried several solid options trading advice newsletters, trying to find my unique trading style.

 The turning point was in 2009 when I decided to concentrate on studying and mastering a handful of non-directional options strategies.
 I read a lot of other books - you can find some of them here.
 I came across few books by Jeff Augen, including “The Volatility Edge in Options Trading”.
 One of the strategies described in the book is called “Exploiting Earnings - Associated Rising Volatility”.
 I started implementing this strategy in my account, trading straddles and strangles on stocks before earnings.